 The District's 2023-2024 service plan is based on several expenditure assumptions.
 As is the case with any educational entity, the largest expense of the District is labor.
-The approved budget assumes a full school year.
-The approved staffing framework is based upon a rollover of staffing across all labor groups, departments, and buildings to align to the 2023-2024 plan with emphasis on the Board Budget Goals and Priorities.
-The 2023-2024 Approved Budget roll-up costs include adjustments according to labor agreements with REA for Licensed staff, OSEA Classified staff, and RAA Administrative staff in negotiating year.
+The adopted budget assumes a full school year.

+The adopted staffing framework is based upon a rollover of staffing across all labor groups, departments, and buildings to align to the 2023-2024 plan with emphasis on the Board Budget Goals and Priorities.
+The 2023-2024 adopted Budget roll-up costs include adjustments according to labor agreements with REA for Licensed staff, OSEA Classified staff, and RAA Administrative staff in negotiating year.
 Budget assumptions for labor costs are as follows:

-Status Quo COLA for Employee Groups
+- Status Quo COLA for Employee Groups

-REA: 3%OSEA: 2.5%RAA: 2%
+- o REA: 3%

+- o OSEA: 2.5%

+- o RAA: 2%

-Decrease in PERS rates from 8.97% to 8.43%
+- Decrease in PERS rates from 8.97% to 8.43%